Sirhan Sirhan: Early life

-Sirhan Bishara Sirhan was born into an Arab Palestinian Christian family in Mandatory Palestine, in Jerusalem's Musrara neighborhood, and became a Jordanian citizen in December 1949, just before Jordan annexed the West Bank.
-According to his mother, Mary, Sirhan was traumatized as a child by the violence he witnessed in the Arab–Israeli conflict, including the death of his older brother, who was run over by a military vehicle that was swerving to evade gunfire.
+Sirhan Bishara Sirhan was born March 19, 1944 in Mandatory Palestine, in Jerusalem's Musrara neighborhood, into an Arab Palestinian Christian family.
+He became a Jordanian citizen in December 1949, just before Jordan annexed the West Bank.
+According to his mother, Mary, Sirhan was traumatized by the violence he witnessed in the Arab–Israeli conflict as a child, including the death of his older brother, who was run over by a military vehicle which was swerving to evade gunfire.

-When Sirhan was 12 years old, his family immigrated to the US, moving briefly to New York and then to California.
+When Sirhan was 12 years old, his family immigrated to the U.S., moving briefly to New York and then to California.
 He attended Eliot Junior High School, John Muir High School, John Marshall Junior High School (now called Thurgood Marshall Secondary School), and Pasadena City College.
 Shortly after the family's move to California, Sirhan's father, Bishara Salame Sirhan, returned alone to the Middle East.
-Standing 5 ft 5 in and weighing 120 lb at age 20, Sirhan moved to Corona to train to be a jockey while working at a stable but lost his job and abandoned the pursuit after suffering a head injury in a racing accident.
+Standing 5 ft 5 in and weighing 120 lb at age 20, Sirhan moved to Corona to train to become a horse jockey while working at a stable, but lost his job and abandoned the pursuit after suffering a head injury in a racing accident.

-Sirhan never became a US citizen, instead retaining his Jordanian citizenship.

-As an adult, Sirhan changed church denominations several times, joining Baptist and Seventh-day Adventist churches.
-In 1966, he joined the esoteric organization Ancient Mystical Order of the Rose Cross, one of the Rosicrucian Orders.
+Sirhan never became a U.S. citizen, instead retaining his Jordanian citizenship.
+As an adult, he changed church denominations several times, joining Baptist and Seventh-day Adventist churches.
+In 1966, he joined the esoteric Ancient Mystical Order of the Rose Cross, one of the Rosicrucian Orders.